Tejal-V-Shetty/Digital-Marketing-Metrics-Dashboard/Dashboard code/README.md

 Added class method to write the analysis output to an external file, on the basis of Platform-based grouping and Campaign-based filtering.
 The method will be updated to include other types of reports as well.

+Added class method to update the calculated metrics for the grouped and filtered data.

 ### Version 9